simaon78i/MoodCast-WebSite/README.md

 - 👤 **Google OAuth 2.0 (Live)** — fully configured authentication working on a public domain.
 - 💳 **Stripe Checkout (Live Integration)** — handles secure payments and dynamic redirects between the payment gateway and the live server.
 - 🛠️ **Admin panel** — manage registered users and view logs.
-- ☁️ **Cloud Hosted** — The application is deployed and running on a remote IIS server.
+- ☁️ **Cloud Hosted** — The application is deployed and running on a remote IIS server with optimized media delivery.

 ---